SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 idea what you're looking for.
 That said, this is probably the easiest "big tool" that we support for Python on our systems.
 It can profile multiprocessing and single or multinode MPI jobs out of the box.
-Perhaps the only major drawback is that it cannot display information for individual MPI ranks; it will only show the collected statistics for all profiled ranks.
-If you require simultaneous information for individual ranks you may consider Tau instead (see below).
+Perhaps the only major drawback is that it cannot display information for individual multiprocessing threads or MPI ranks; it will only show the collected statistics for all profiled threads/ranks.
+If you require simultaneous information for individual threads/ranks you may consider Vtune or Tau instead (see below).

 There are two ways to use Map on our systems: either using NX or using